collocations.org

 What can I do now? he thought frantically.

-VERB + THINK
+VERB + think

-dread to, hate to, shudder to, tremble to
+dread to, hate to, shudder to

-I hate to think what would have happened if we hadn''t arrived.
+I hate to think what would have happened if we hadn't arrived.

 about